Pittsburgh Panthers baseball: History

 One of the most successful eras of Pitt baseball began with the hiring of Joe Jordano as coach on November 15, 1997.
 Since coming to Pittsburgh, Jordano has had 38 players taken in the Major League Baseball Draft, 50 of his players sign professional contracts, and 36 All-Big East players.
 Since 2000, Jordano's teams have produced nine All-Americans, 20 All-region selections, six 30-win seasons, and six Big East Baseball Tournament appearances.
 Jordano earned the Big East Coach of the Year award in 2004 following a 38–18 season in which Pitt finished second in the conference standings.
 In 2010, Pitt went 38–18 and appeared in the Top 25 polls of both Collegiate Baseball Newspaper and Baseball America for the first time in its history, earning Jordano the American Baseball Coaches Association (ABCA) East Region Coach of the Year award and the Chuck Tanner Collegiate Baseball Manager of the Year Award.
 On March 2, 2012, Jordano surpassed former head coach Bobby Lewis to become Pitt baseball's all-time wins leader when he earned his 403rd career victory, a 3–1 win at Coastal Carolina.

 In 2011, the program moved into a new facility, Charles L. Cost Field, in the Petersen Sports Complex, from its old facility, Trees Field.
 The new facilities helped to prompt Rivals.com to name Pitt as one of "college baseball's rising programs" heading into the 2011 season.
 Pitcher Corey Baker, who in 2010 had been named to the All-Big East First Team, and to the ABCA/Rawlings All-East Region First Team, ended his university career in 2011 as the Pittsburgh Panthers all-time career wins leader, with 24.

 In the 2013 season, Pitt's last in the Big East Conference, the team set a record for the most wins in a single season (42) and became nationally ranked in the Top 25 of all five major college baseball polls for the first time in program history, including climbing as high as #16 in Collegiate Baseball Newspaper.
 Pitt moved into the Atlantic Coast Conference on July 1, 2013.

 Jordano resigned as the head coach of Pittsburgh on June 22, 2018.
 Mike Bell, former associate head coach at Florida State, was hired as Pitt's head coach in July 2018.

+Pittsburgh in the NCAA tournament

 All-Americans

-Pitt has had ten different players selected as All-Americans, including four first team selections.
+Pitt has had eleven different players selected as All-Americans, including four first team selections.
 In addition, two Panthers have been selected as Freshman All-Americans, and five players have been selected as an Academic All-Americans.